carlosr301101/neutron-diffusion-dd/CONTRIBUTING.md

 We value all contributions to this project.
 Contributors will be acknowledged in the following ways:

-- Contributors will be listed in the README file (if applicable)
 - Pull requests will be reviewed promptly and constructively
 - Significant contributions may be highlighted in release notes
 - Your GitHub profile will be linked as a contributor in the project history